Daryl Hobbs

-Daryl Hobbs (born May 23, 1968 in Victoria, Texas) is a former professional American football player who played wide receiver for five seasons for the Los Angeles/Oakland Raiders, New Orleans Saints, and Seattle Seahawks.
+Daryl Hobbs (born May 23, 1968, in Victoria, Texas) is an American former professional football player who was a wide receiver for five seasons in the National Football League (NFL).
+He played college football for the Pacific Tigers.
+Hobbs played in the NFL for the Los Angeles/Oakland Raiders, New Orleans Saints, and Seattle Seahawks.
 He played in the Canadian Football League from 1999 to 2000 with the Montreal Alouettes and Saskatchewan Roughriders.
 Hobbs also played in the XFL for the Memphis Maniax.
 He was also a member of the Kansas City Chiefs.

 In 2012, Daryl Hobbs took over the head coach position with Robert E. Lee High School in Houston, Texas.
 Previous to that assignment, Hobbs served as the head coach at Legacy Christian High School for two years in Beaumont, Texas.
-At Legacy Christian, he turned a winless team to have a 13-8 record and in 2011, his best season, Legacy Christian was within in one game of going to playoffs.
+At Legacy Christian, he turned a winless team to have a 13–8 record and in 2011, his best season, Legacy Christian was within one game of going to playoffs.